Wentworth Woodhouse

 The original Jacobean house was rebuilt by Thomas Watson-Wentworth, 1st Marquess of Rockingham (1693–1750), and vastly expanded by his son, the 2nd Marquess, who was twice Prime Minister, and who established Wentworth Woodhouse as a Whig centre of influence.
-In the 18th century, the house was inherited by the Earls Fitzwilliam who owned it until 1979, when it passed to the heirs of the 8th and 10th Earls, its value having appreciated from the large quantities of coal discovered on the estate.
+In the 18th century, the house was inherited by the Earls Fitzwilliam and the family of the last earl owned it until 1989.
+It now belongs to the Wentworth Woodhouse Preservation Trust and is undergoing restoration.